Kooban64/thaliumx/docs/installation-tips/README.md

 # Installation Tips & Special Fixes

+**⚠️ DEPRECATED: This document contains hardcoded credentials and outdated information.
+Use the official production deployment guides instead.
+All credentials should be managed through Vault.**

 This document captures all the important fixes, workarounds, and special configurations discovered during the Thaliumx platform setup.

 ## Table of Contents